 How much do NHS Hearing Aids Cost?

 NHS Hearing Aids cost nothing, they are completely free.
+The range of options is limited but all digital these days.
 The only costs involved will be the cost of travelling to your GP and the audiology department at your local hospital for appointments.

 Once your GP has assessed whether your hearing problem needs the input of an audiologist then they will refer you to the local hospital for an appointment.
 The full step by step guide is here in our Guide to NHS Hearing Aids.